alexstevovich/sitemap-xml-writer/README.md

-# SitemapXML
+# sitemap.xml Writer

 ## Overview
-SitemapXML is an unopinionated utility for generating **sitemap.xml** files in compliance with search engine standards.
+SITEMAP-XML-WRITER is an unopinionated utility for generating **sitemap.xml** files in compliance with search engine standards.
 It allows easy creation, management, and serialization of sitemap entries while ensuring XML validity.

 ## Features
 - **Structured Sitemap Entries** - Create structured URL entries with required metadata.